 Free and reduced-price meals will be granted on the basis of need as determined by state and federal guidelines.

 Letters explaining the School Food Service Program shall be sent to all parents each year at the opening of school and as needed throughout the year.
 If applicable, an application form for free and reduced-price meals will accompany the letter.
-Applications will be kept on file for a period of three (3) fiscal years plus the current year and are subject to audit by state and federal officials.
+Applications will be kept on file through the current fiscal year and the three (3) years that follow or through the completion of any unresolved audit issues, whichever is longer.

-If school personnel have knowledge of a student who is in need of free or reduced-price meals but does not have the parents’ cooperation to submit an application, an application shall be submitted in the student’s name by the Principal.
+If school personnel have knowledge of a student who is in need of free or reduced-price meals but does not have the parents’ cooperation to submit an application, an application shall be submitted in the student’s name by an authorized school official.

 The parents shall be notified that the child has been certified eligible to receive free/reduced price meals.

-After reviewing the application for free and reduced-price meals, the eligibility of each student shall be determined by the Food Service Director.
+After reviewing the application for free and reduced-price meals, the eligibility of each student shall be determined by an authorized school official.

-Written notification of approval or denial of the application shall be provided to the parents by the Food Service Director.
+Written notification of approval or denial of the application shall be provided to the parents.

-If the parent or guardian is dissatisfied with the above decision regarding free and reduced-price meals, an appeal may be made to the Superintendent.
+If the parent or guardian is dissatisfied with the above decision regarding free and reduced-price meals, an appeal may be made to an authorized school official.

 SUPPORT SERVICES D07.11 AP.1